shelbygreen/bwit-python/README.md

 # Challenge webpage

-This page houses the materials for the Black Women in Tech's Pyhton Challenge.
+This page houses the materials for the Black Women in Tech's Python Challenge.